Window Parts, Materials & Components

 How Are Magic’s Crankless Casement Windows Operated?

 Magic experts decided to solve all these issues.
 How?
 By removing the crank mechanism altogether.
-We’ve designed the Parallex hardware system that makes our windows twice as durable and improves their performance and functionality.
+We've designed the Parallex hardware system to eliminate the traditional crank mechanism and provide a different approach to operating casement windows.

 So, how do our casement windows work without a crank?
 They have a galvanized steel rod that runs through the sash.
 It connects two shoes in the tracks at the top and bottom of the window frame.
 The sash is then fixed to these tracks, so when you open the window, it slides seamlessly along the tracks.
 The sash remains fixed to the frame at the top and bottom, and both window parts move in tandem.
 This system completely eliminates the risk of sagging, warping, or distortion.